 |N/A||34-conductor Flat Ribbon Cable||3||1.27 mm Conductor Spacing, 28 AWG||517-3365/34FT|

 |N/A||40-conductor Flat Ribbon Cable||3||1.27 mm Conductor Spacing, 28 AWG||517-3365/40FT|

 The 34-pin IDC connectors have an additional plastic part called a strain relieve.
-I would've liked that the card edge connector have the same color as the 34-pin IDC ones.
+I would've liked that the card edge connector (the one that connects to the 5.25" floppy disk drive) was the same color as the 34-pin IDC ones.

 Say hello to my little friend.
 We have a long history crimping IDC cables.
 So, we meet again!

 This twist is mandatory as per floppy disk drive official documentation.
 Motor enable and control signals are inverted for first floppy disk drive.
 For the second one, the signals are not inverted.